sourav-nanda/cricket-simulation/readme.md

-# Cricket Match Simulation - Readme
+# Cricket Match Simulation

 ## Introduction

-Welcome to the Cricket Match Simulation!
-This code implements a simulation that allows you to experience a virtual cricket match.
-Whether you're a cricket enthusiast or simply curious about the game, this simulation will provide you with a taste of the excitement and strategy involved in this popular sport.
+ This code implements a simulation that allows you to experience a virtual cricket match implementing real world experiences.

 ## How It Works